andreazllin/react-icons/README.md

 - The colored icons used as example in this repository are from [icons8/flat-color-icons](https://github.com/icons8/flat-color-icons).

+- The duo-tone icons used as example in this repository are from [fazdiu/duo-icons](https://github.com/fazdiu/duo-icons).

-- The example for two-tone-icons is from [dribbble.com/gaddafirusli](https://dribbble.com/shots/3562554-Two-tone-icons)
+- The image example for two-tone-icons is from [dribbble.com/gaddafirusli](https://dribbble.com/shots/3562554-Two-tone-icons)